srijarkoroy/captcha-solver-001/README.md

 ## Summary

-A basic web application that generates a simple captcha and allows the user to input the captcha text to verify if it matches.
+A simple web application that generates an SVG captcha and allows users to attempt to solve it.

 ## Setup

-1. Clone this repository.
-2. Open `index.html` in your browser.
+1. Create an `index.html` file.
+2. Create a `style.css` file for styling (optional).
+3. Create a `main.js` file for the application logic.
+4. Copy the code provided into the respective files.

 ## Usage

-1. The application will generate a captcha image.
+1. Open `index.html` in a web browser.
+2. A captcha image will be displayed.
-2. Enter the captcha text in the input field.
+3. Enter the captcha text into the input field.
-3. Click the "Submit" button.
+4. Click the "Submit" button to check if the captcha is correct.
-4. The application will display whether the entered captcha matched or not.
+5. The result will be displayed below the button.

 ## License

-MIT
+MIT License